vishinde/ContextGraphonSpanner/agenticingestion/README.md

 Bash
 python3 agent.py

-🧠 The Ingestion Logic: "Unstructured to Graph"
+**The Ingestion Logic: "Unstructured to Graph"**

-The pipeline follows a Deterministic Upsert strategy to ensure the graph remains clean even if scripts are re-run.
+**The pipeline follows a Upsert strategy to ensure the graph remains clean even if scripts are re-run.

-The Transformation Flow
+The Transformation Logic

 Extraction: Gemini reads the ae_notes or pdf_text.

 Mapping: Descriptive text is mapped to structured types (e.g., "Metrics down" → LOW_ADOPTION).